 These imagined scenarios were like window dressing for the soul object of the conversation, leading to a philosophy anent the banality of the everyday.
 In defying the laws of the multiple universes, the key to recruitment was to act as a predator and smell out the blood.

 Contrary to common misconceptions, there was nothing to psychologise.
 Nothing could be said about the behaviour of lab rats in a rigged experiment.
 Psychology was pseudoscience: it denied the integrity of the very thing it purported to study.
 Behaviour was determined by social and biological factors that were the results of surviving commercial industry.
-Identity was encoded by advertising algorithms and reinvented or transformed in their image.
+Identity was encoded by advertising algorithms and transformed in their image.

 N temporarily lifted his social disguise.
 He explored a garden in the suburbs with Lakshmi.

 The disease which caused persons to feel as if they had to do something began to fade.
 Identity still equalled status but status equalled abstract ideals attached to circumstances which pertained to the dictatorship of the factual.
 As the fact factory churned out more bullshit information, we were all made subject to the general consensus.
 In view of the facts, we were beholden to them and would be obliged to take them into account.

 Without having to contend with survival, humanity would be free to “express” itself, but this would unleash a new kind of evil: TOTAL DEMOCRACY, a society without gods, without identifiable marks.
 The rule of pseudoscience would bring health, well-being and prosperity to all.